as3hr/communico-frontend/README.md

 ## 💻 Backend

-Check Out the backend of Communico here [Communico Backend](https://github.com/as3hr/communico-backend)
+Check Out the backend of Communico [here](https://github.com/as3hr/communico-backend)

 ## 🚀 Features